MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/flysky_documentation.md

 # CircuitPython - FlySky FS-I6X Controller - FS-iA6B Reciever

 This tutorial will serve as a reference for setting up the FlySky FS-i6X transmitter and FS-iA6B reciever with a metro M4 device.
 Theoretically, this should work for just about any RC controller that is capable of outputting a PWM signal.
+You can think of this page as more of a debug tutorial.

 # RC Intended output